Criminal Minds season 13: Development

 Criminal Minds was renewed for a thirteenth season with an episode order of 22 episodes on April 7, 2017.
-The entire main cast from the previous season returned for the season, except Damon Gupton (Stephen Walker), who was fired from the show.
+The entire main cast from the previous season returned for the season, except Damon Gupton (Stephen Walker), who was leaving from the show.

 Matthew Gray Gubler directed the seventeenth episode of the season and it was said to be "the spookiest episode of Season 13" and involved clowns.
 On August 10, 2017, it was revealed that Aisha Tyler will make her television directing debut and direct the sixth episode of the season.
 On August 12, 2017 it was revealed that Erica Messer and Kirsten Vangsness will be co-writing the eleventh episode of the season, which will be the fourth episode they have co-written together.
 On October 31, 2017, it was announced that Adam Rodriguez will make his Criminal Minds directing debut and direct the sixteenth episode of the season.